 Laws are enforced through social institutions to maintain social control and to ensure that individuals or groups conform to society's norms.
-Laws can be enforced through a variety of means, including the threat of punishment, the use of force, or the withdrawal of benefits.
+Laws are enforced through various means, including the threat of punishment, the use of force, or the withdrawal of benefits.